 The shoulder-slope measurement is simple but sometimes critical to how a jacket fits through the shoulders, underarms, and chest.
 Alana takes the shoulder slope measurement by using a smartphone angle-meter app.
 One corner of the phone rests at the intersection of the client’s neck and shoulder.
 The slope measurement result (usually between 12 and 27 degrees) is based on where the opposite corner of the phone falls on the client’s shoulder.
-A higher number correlates with a more sloped shoulder.
-A lower number correlates with flat shoulders (which are more commonly referred to as “broad” shoulders).

 What’s the point of shoulder slope measurements?
 People come in all shapes and sizes, and shirts and jackets should line up with individual shoulder angles.
 When shirts and jackets feel perpetually tight around the armhole and the front of the shoulder, this is a symptom of above-average shoulder slope.
 When jacket lapels “pop” or bow out rather than lay flat when the jacket is buttoned, this is usually because the client has below-average shoulder slope.
 (Think of a square peg and a round hole!)
 Shoulder-slope measurements are a great help in preventing these problems.